leekelleher/umbraco-contentment/README.md

 > contentment /kənˈtɛntm(ə)nt/ - a state of happiness and satisfaction

+## What's on offer?

+### Data Editors

+> Data Editors appear to be the new v8 term for combining what was previously v6/v7 Property Editors and Parameter Editors

+- Checkbox
+- Macro Picker
+- Render Macro

 ## License

 Copyright &copy; 2019 [Lee Kelleher](https://leekelleher.com/), [Umbrella Inc](https://umbrellainc.co.uk), and [other contributors](https://github.com/leekelleher/umbraco-contentment/graphs/contributors).